onixgod/SOC-Automation-Project/README.md

 -   **DigitalOcean**: Cloud service provider used to host virtual machines and manage the lab’s network infrastructure.
 -   **Ubuntu Linux (20.04/22.04 LTS)**: Operating system for the Wazuh server, TheHive instance, and Client 2 VM, providing stability and compatibility with open-source SOC tools.
 -   **Windows 10**: Operating system for Client 1 VM to simulate a typical end-user workstation in a SOC environment.
--   **DigitalOcean Network Firewall**: Cloud-based firewall used to control and restrict traffic to and from the virtual machines, enhancing network security.
+-   **DigitalOcean Network Firewall**: A cloud-based firewall used to control and restrict traffic to and from virtual machines, thereby enhancing network security.
 -   **RESTful APIs**: Utilised for integration between Wazuh, TheHive, and Shuffle, enabling automated data exchange and workflow execution.
 -   **Virtual Machines (VMs)**: Isolated environments used to simulate endpoints, threat activity, and SOC operations in a controlled setting.
 -   **Draw.io**: Used to design network architecture diagrams, workflows, and automation logic for better visualisation and planning.